Stix, Baer and Fuller F.C.

-Stix, Baer and Fuller F.C. was a U.S. soccer club which played in the St. Louis Soccer League from 1931 to 1934.
+Stix, Baer and Fuller F.C. was a U.S. soccer club which played in the St. Louis Soccer League from 1931 to 1935.
 The team was known as Hellrungs from 1929 to 1931, St. Louis Central Breweries F.C. from 1934 to 1935 and St. Louis Shamrocks from 1935 to 1938.
-During its short existence, it won two National Challenge Cup titles and two league championships as Stix, Baer and Fuller and one National Cup and league title as St. Louis Central Breweries.
+During their short existence, they won two National Challenge Cup titles and two league championships as Stix, Baer and Fuller and one National Cup and league title as St. Louis Central Breweries.

 History

 Hellrungs

 Teams in the St. Louis Soccer League depended on corporate sponsorship.
 As a result, the teams would frequently change names as their sponsor changed.
 The team, sponsored by the Hellrung & Grimm House Furnishing Company, was established as Hellrungs in 1929 as a member of the St. Louis Soccer League (SLSL).

 Stix, Baer and Fuller

-In 1931, it came under new sponsorship from the Stix, Baer and Fuller, one of the largest St. Louis department stores.
+In 1931, they came under new sponsorship from the Stix, Baer and Fuller, one of the largest St. Louis department stores.
 Hellrungs had finished the 1930-1931 season third out of four teams in the SLSL.
 Stix, Baer and Fuller (SBF) would not improve on Hellrungs’ performance, finishing third in the 1931-1932 standings.
 However, they found considerable success on the national level as they went to the National Challenge Cup finals.
 In the semifinal series, they won the first game against Chicago's Bricklayers and Masons F.C.
 3-1, before losing 2-0 the second game.
 As the series was tied, the two teams played a deciding game, won by SBF 1-0.
 In the National Cup finals, SBF ran up against the New Bedford Whalers of the American Soccer League.
 Whalers was stocked with future Hall of Famers.
 Despite that, SBF played them to a 3-3 tie in St. Louis before losing 5-2 in the second game, both played in St. Louis.
-The Whalers folded after the National Cup series and five of its players moved west to join SBF.
+The Whalers folded after the National Cup series and five of their players moved west to join SBF.
 Bolstered by the influx of talent, SBF ran to the top of the table in the 1932-1933 SLSL season.
 They also won the National Cup with two victories, 1-0 and 2-1, against the New York Americans.
 SBF then went on to play the Toronto Scottish in the “North American Soccer Championship” and occasional game which pitted the National Challenge Cup and Canadian championship teams.
 Toronto won the game 2-1 despite a goal for SBF from Billy Gonsalves.
-SBF continued both its league and National Cup success in the 1933-1934 season.
+SBF continued both their league and National Cup successes in the 1933-1934 season.
 They finished at the top of the SLSL table and won the National Cup over the Pawtucket Rangers in three games, a 4-2 victory, 2-3 loss and a 5-0 third game.